How Much Does It Actually Cost to Own a Car?

 Before settling on a vehicle, it’s important to have an idea of how much you’ll spend on gas weekly or monthly and factor that in to your budget.
 And keep in mind that you’ll most likely have the vehicle for years, so gas prices will fluctuate.

 The cost of insurance can fluctuate based on a number of factors, some of them having nothing to do with the vehicle.
 Your age, driving record, accidents, miles you drive and address can all impact your premium.
 The good news is that you can get an idea of your monthly cost before buying a car by reaching out to your insurance carrier and getting a quote.
 While it may change slightly when you apply an actual VIN number to your policy, the quote should give you a good idea of any increase (or decrease).

-Truliant Insurance Services provides low-cost auto insurance and can often save our members money, whether or not you have a car loan at Truliant.
+Truliant Insurance Services provides low-cost auto insurance and can often save our members money.
+We also offer great rates on a credit union auto loan.

 Repairs account for more significant issues that need to be corrected or fixed.
 Even if you have a great warranty, there may be a deductible or additional costs to consider.
 If you don’t have a warranty, repair costs can easily jump into the thousands of dollars, so make sure to put away a little money every month to cover eventual repairs.